Who We Are

 Our Leadership and Staff

-Leadership Team: Mary Fugate (Chair), Dave Stanley, Dave Harrold, Courtney Gras, Don Bonnell, Mike Martinie, Lessie Diener, Jim Nicely, Pastor Doug Stevens
+Leadership Team: Mary Fugate (Chair), Dave Stanley, Dave Harrold, Courtney Gras, Don Bonnell, Mike Martinie, Lessie Diener, Jim Nicely, Pastor David McCowan

-Office Staff: Dara Russell, Staci Knight, Adam Toren (Church Administrator)
+Office Staff: Dara Russell, Staci Knight, Angie Stanley (Church Administrator)

-Ministry Directors: Alexia Lang (Student Ministry Director), Jason Sivewright (Worship and Arts/Second Service Music), David Zoschke (First Service Music)
+Ministry Directors: Alexia Lang (Student Ministries Director), Jason Sivewright (Worship and Arts/Second Service Music), Janet Loos (Children’s Ministries Director), David Zoschke (First Service Music)

-Associate Pastors: Tom Greenwald (Missions Pastor), Jessica Springer (Family Ministries), Bob Watson (Lay Pastor)
+Associate Pastors: Tom Greenwald (Associate Pastor of Missional Engagement), Jessica Springer (Associate Pastor), Bob Watson (Lay Pastor)